Photo by Lauren Mancke on Unsplash

 I was once on a project that had 4 PMs.
 Before that, I was part of a team that had one PM who had final say on everything.
 When dealing with multiple 'managers', I made certain I understood who to go to whom for what.
 Eventually it will be second nature, but in the beginning of a new working relationship, it's important to nail down names and roles.
 For example: "For questions on marketing copy, talk to Lee.
 For questions about user interface copy, talk to Alex."

-We think we can keep all this stuff in our heads until one day we confuse two similar people and they take offense to it.
+We think we can keep all this stuff in our heads until one day we confuse two similar people and they take offence to it.
 I was once on a team with two developers and they had the same first name (yes!!).
 Although they understood that people got them mixed up all the time, it shows respect and care that you took the time to understand their role and purpose.

 If you noticed a broken or inefficient process (and you will find many!), write that down.
 Think about how long it took to do something, and how much time could be saved if you did X or Y. With every complaint about how something is a shit show, have questions on its origins.
 And bring those questions to your 1:1s.
 For example, "I notice we work on features that depend on ___ being built first, so we get blocked.
 I wonder if we could link our project tickets with epics/themes so we understand how each part depends on or fit with each other."